18F/tdrs-app-rfq/Administration.md

 and any affected orders in the report provided at [https://dibnet.dod.mil](https://dibnet.dod.mil/).

-\(2\) The Contractor shall report the following information pursuant to paragraph (d)(1) of this clause
+  2. The Contractor shall report the following information pursuant to paragraph (d)(1) of this clause

-\(i\) Within one business day from the date of such identification or
+    3. Within one business day from the date of such identification or
 notification: the contract number; the order number(s), if applicable;
 supplier name; supplier unique entity identifier (if known); supplier Commercial and Government Entity (CAGE) code (if known); brand; model